-- It’s available in over-the-counter and prescription formulations and can be used as an all-over treatment or a spot treatment.
+- It’s available in over the counter and prescription formulations, and can be used as an all-over or spot treatment

-- It can be purchased in cleansers, gels, moisturizers, toners, and creams.
+- It is found within cleansers, gels, moisturizers, toners and creams

-If you experience acne breakouts, you have likely heard of benzoyl peroxide for acne.
-Benzoyl peroxide clears pores and fights acne-causing bacteria – two important mechanisms in the treatment of acne.
-It’s one of the most popular acne treatments and is available in multiple formulations.
+If you experience breakouts, you have likely heard of benzoyl peroxide for acne.
+Benzoyl peroxide clears pores and fights acne-causing bacteria – two important mechanisms in the treatment of this skin condition.
+It’s one of the best acne treatments available and is found in multiple formulations.

 What Is Benzoyl Peroxide?

-Benzoyl peroxide is a topical acne medicine that treats breakouts.
-It is one of the most common ingredients in over-the-counter medications for mild to moderate acne.
-Stronger concentrations of benzoyl peroxide are also available in prescription form.
+Benzoyl peroxide is one of the most common ingredients found in over-the-counter (OTC) medications for mild to moderate acne.
+Stronger concentrations are also available in prescription form.